hookdeck/omnitext/README.md

 1. Send an SMS message to the `FROM_NUMBER` (the Vonage phone number) and an email will be sent to the `TO_EMAIL`
 2. Sending an email to the `REPLY_TO_EMAIL` will send an SMS message to the `TO_NUMBER`

-With that you have a conversation across SMS and email.
+With that, you have a conversation across SMS and email.

 ## Feedback and issues